King of the Hill: Revival

+To promote the revival, the San Antonio-based Alamo Beer Co. would be partnering with Hulu to release King of the Hill-inspired Alamo Beer, which launched in 2025 and was sold at H-E-B grocery stores throughout Texas.
+An additional promotional deal was struck with Whataburger which also included product placement.
+Before the second revival season premiered, commemorative cans of WD-40 were sold nationwide at The Home Depot; a memorable scene from the original run depicted Hank Hill using a small can of the lubricant mounted to a holster on his belt to undo the lid of a regular-sized can.

 A first-look poster for the new series was revealed online on May 14, 2025.
 Its premiere date of August 4, 2025, was revealed, as well as the show's updated opening credits sequence featuring adult Bobby, during a panel at the ATX Television Festival in Austin's Paramount Theater on May 30 that featured the cast and crew, including Judge, Daniels, Patterson, Adlon, Tom, and Huss.
 The same day, Judge and Daniels were reported to be executive producing the revival with showrunner Saladin Patterson, Michael Rotenberg and Howard Klein of 3 Arts, and Dustin Davis of Judge and Daniels' Bandera Entertainment, while Judge, Kathy Najimy, Pamela Adlon, Johnny Hardwick, Stephen Root, Lauren Tom, and Toby Huss would also return as voice actors.
-Huss will also replace Hardwick as the voice of Dale Gribble from in the seventh episode of the 14th season onwards.
+Huss would also replace Hardwick as the voice of Dale Gribble from in the third and eighth episode of the 14th season onwards.

 On June 1, 2025, Jonathan Joss, John Redcorn's second voice actor, who was slated to return to the show, was shot and killed by a neighbor, following a confrontation outside his home in San Antonio, Texas.
-How the production team will move forward from this point is currently unclear.
+How the production team would move forward from this point is currently unclear.
 However, People noted afterwards that Joss did manage to return for the revival and had recorded lines for four episodes prior to his death.
 All ten episodes of season 14 premiered on Hulu on August 4, 2025.
 On August 26, 2025, it was reported that season 15 would premiere in 2026.

 Originally, the revival was only expected to last two seasons.
 However, on October 30, 2025, it was announced that Hulu had renewed the series for seasons 16 and 17, and had ordered 20 additional episodes to stream after the conclusion of season 15.
-If the series continues to release ten episodes per year on Hulu, this renewal will take the show through 2028.
+If the series continues to release ten episodes per year on Hulu, this renewal would take the show through 2028.
+The 15th season premiered on July 20, 2026.